Helping

 group, pull-out programs.
 (Blachman, et al 2004).

-You can
+You can also

-also increase elementary students’ feelings of self-efficacy
+increase elementary students’ feelings of self-efficacy by helping

-improvement and mastery.
+and mastery.
 (Schunk & Pajares, 2002).
-These specific
+These specific reading

-reading strategies may include:
+strategies may include:

 • activating background knowledge prior to reading